soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 Note, since `Either` has the kind `* -> * -> *` (it takes two type
-parameters) `Either` cannot be an instance of `Functor` or `Applicative`: instances of these type classes should have the kind `* -> *`.
+parameters) `Either` cannot be an instance of `Functor` or `Applicative`: instances of these type classes must have the kind `* -> *`.
 Remember that when we look at a type class function signature like: